Air Pressure Class 7

 b) When the wind moves rapidly, the air molecules move faster and collide less frequently.
 This creates an area with fewer air molecules and, consequently, reduced pressure compared to the surrounding areas.

 c) In practical terms, the high-speed wind causing reduced pressure means that in areas where the wind is moving quickly, there is a lower density of air molecules and a resulting decrease in air pressure.
-This difference in pressure contributes to the strong winds experienced during storms or when the wind is particularly intense.
+This pressure difference contributes to the strong winds experienced during storms or when the wind is particularly intense.

 d) Understanding this concept helps us explain why strong winds can have a powerful effect on objects and the environment.
 The reduced pressure created by high-speed wind can cause objects to be pushed or lifted, such as when a strong gust of wind can lift a kite into the sky.